 Singing, dancing.

-All these elements of classes are reflected in the calendar-thematic planning.
+All of the specified elements of classes are reflected in the calendar and thematic planning.

 Classes are held 2 times a week for 2 hours, with a break of 10 minutes.
 Only 144 hours.